 Section IX – IMMEDIATE PAST PRESIDENT

-The Immediate Past President is also a voting member of the KBB, Inc. Board.
+The Immediate Past President is a full voting member of the KBB, Inc. Board.
 The Immediate Past President shall be responsible for providing guidance to the Board based on historical experience.

 Article V – MEETINGS

 Section I – GENERAL MEETINGS

-The general meetings of the organization shall be held on the second Saturday of each month unless otherwise scheduled by the Board.
+The general meetings of the organization shall (typically) be held on the third Saturday of each month unless otherwise scheduled by the Board.
 Notice of all meeting dates, times, locations and changes are the responsibility of the Board.
 Meetings are open to all members and all prospective members.
-Voting is reserved for all members in good financial standing.
+Voting is reserved for all members in good standing.

 Section II – SPECIAL MEETINGS

 Special Meetings may be called by the Board for circumstances needing to be resolved before the next general meeting.
-Best effort must be made by the Board to notify all members of date, location, time and agenda three (3) days prior to the meeting.
+Best effort must be made by the Board to notify all members of the date, location, time and agenda three (3) days prior to the meeting.
 The meeting is open to all members and prospective members.
 Voting is reserved for all members in good financial standing.

 Section III – MEETING OF OFFICERS

-Board members are required to meet on a monthly basis to review all administrative duties and set the strategic vision of the organization.
+Board members are advised to meet/chat on a monthly basis to review all administrative duties and set the strategic vision of the organization.
 No actions requiring club vote shall be implemented from these meetings without general membership approval.